KAI-FLEXI/1D-Cut-Optimizer/terms-of-service.md

 2. Any updates or changes to these terms will be posted on this page.

 ## Contact
-For questions about these terms, please contact [kaiflexitech@gmail.com](mailto:kaiflexitech@gmail.com).
+For questions about these terms, please contact [support@flexitech.tech](mailto:support@flexitech.tech).